paritytech/push-release/README.md

    - Provide password and wait until confirmed
    - Manage entries of a name -> name: _parityoperations_, _A - Ethereum address_, value: [_OperationsProxy_ contract's address] -> Save
    - Provide password and wait until confirmed

+90. Configure Parity's _OperationsProxy_ to be the maintainer of Parity client releases in `Operations`:
+   - Contracts -> Operations ->

+## Final usage

+We assume this is set up on server resolving from `update-server.parity.io`.
 At this point, the CI may use two requests, given here as `curl` commands:

 When a new release has been made (but before builds are known) use: